h15200/notes/go.md

 ### slices

 - unlike an array, a `slice` is dynamically-sized and is closer to what you know as arrays in js
+- unlike an array, slices default to reference types, so sliceA := sliceB will point to the same slice, even without prepending with `&`
 - to express slices, simply leave the size inside `[]` blank. this will create an underlying array, then slice
 - in practice, slices are much more common than arrays!

 `[]T` is a type slice with unknown size of type `T`

 - you can create slices from arrays with arrayName[lowIndex: highIndex] (Excludes the actual highIndex)
+- to make a slice without initializing values, use the `make()` function
+  - `make([]int, 5)` // first arg takes in the type of slice, 2nd arg takes initial len, 3rd optional arg has max capacity
+- check capacity of slices with `cap(myArray)`
+- to add to slices, `mySlice = append(mySlice, 43)`

 ```
 func main() {